awsdocs/amazon-ses-developer-guide/doc-source/sending-concepts-deliverability.md

 ### Global suppression list<a name="sending-concepts-deliverability-suppression-list"></a>

 The Amazon SES *global suppression list* is a list of recipient email addresses that have recently caused a hard bounce for any Amazon SES customer\.
 If you try to send an email through Amazon SES to an address that is on the suppression list, the call to Amazon SES succeeds, but Amazon SES treats the email as a hard bounce instead of attempting to send it\.
 Like any hard bounce, suppression list bounces count towards your sending quota and your bounce rate\.
 An email address can remain on the suppression list for up to 14 days\.
 If you are sure that the email address that you're trying to send to is valid, you can submit a suppression list removal request\.
-For more information, see [Using the Amazon SES Global Suppression List](sending-email-global-suppression-list.md)\.
+For more information, see [Using the Amazon SES global suppression list](sending-email-global-suppression-list.md)\.

 ## Be proactive<a name="sending-concepts-deliverability-be-proactive"></a>